Chris on Child Development

 Question: I've been getting pressure from friends and family to put my child in a formal preschool setting to prepare for kindergarten.
 I think it's good for children to get used to a larger school, but I've heard how stress and being rushed damages preschoolers.
 What insight do you have?

-Answer: You're right to be worried.
+You're right to be worried.
 Many parents are concerned and confused about this and I researched long to gather sound, objective information to balance my passionate feelings about what's been happening to preschool and kindergarten over the last ten to fifteen years.
 As I always tell my clients when we discuss the hard decisions, in the end you need to follow your own gut because you are the one who has to live with this decision for the rest of your life.
 If your heart isn't in your choice then with every little thing that goes wrong or right with your child's attitude about school and homework you will wonder if it all began with starting them too late or too early.
 The problem is, when we get all kinds of fear-based advice and marketing then it's hard to tune in to what our gut is telling us.
 So let's try to untie the knots here and look at some common sense about academics, group size, kindergarten readiness and how this all relates to the three, four and five year old child.

 Your relatives and friends mean well as they parrot things they hear from television, magazines, teachers and even the government.
 Education has become a highlight of public policy and many people in the United States have developed a sense of urgency about our children's performance; either as a source of national pride or an indicator of how successful they will be upon graduation in the global job market.
 We hear a lot about the importance of literacy and how early literacy is key for a child's success in school.
 We also know that with new government policies a child's ability to take a test is important for their success and also the success of their entire school.
 It is natural for everyone who is concerned about your child to want him to have every advantage in a highly competitive school system, and to want to see your child be highly successful, either for their own pleasure or for the child's.
 Most of us remember the embarassment and humiliation of some sort of failure in school and we would all move heaven and earth to prevent our children from ever knowing those feelings.
 We also hear a lot about the importance of boosting children's self-esteem and giving them all the tools we can to insure success in all their endeavors.
-So it seems logical that some sort of "prep school" before kindergarten would give children a leg-up on that wild ride and that a small imitation of kindergarten would be just the ticket to allow them to hit the ground running when they finally get to the real thing.
-Even our government strongly stresses the importance of quality preschool for every child, since kindergarten now has become what we all remember first grade to be.
-But is a 'mini-kindergarten' really the best preparation for kindergarten?
-What does promote early literacy?
-And what are the consequences to the child of these expectaions to perform at earlier ages?

 Early academics